ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 This starts the harvest in the foreground and logs to the console as it works.

-Open another byobu terminal to monitor the cache being built by the harvest.
+You can open another byobu terminal to monitor the cache being built by the harvest.

 $ docker compose exec fuseki /harvest-entrypoint.sh bash   # for another term